 This post may contain affiliate links.
 Read our disclosure here.

-We’ve done this for a few years now and have enjoyed a number of different date nights “on the house” basically.
+We’ve done this for a few years now and have enjoyed a number of different free date nights, free oil changes and more.

 What is Mystery Shopping?